Visual Impairment IconHigh Contrast

 Violet, who was to have spent her holidays at Park House––her stepmother still pretending that the air of Berkshire, where their own seat was, disagreed with her––obtained her father’s permission to accept Lady Christabel’s invitation, and accompany her beautiful young friend to Templeville Castle, not far from Ilfracombe, Devonshire.

-Lord Templeville, who had heard from the Misses Martinet––the lady principals of Park House––how invaluable had been Violet’s influence over volatile Lady Christabel, and who himself perceived the wondrous change for the better in the conduct and temper of the child he secretly idolized––secretly, for his new countess was a jealous tyrant––could not make too much of the gentle Violet.
+Lord Templeville, who had heard from the Misses Martinet––the lady principals of Park House––how invaluable had been Violet’s influence over the volatile Lady Christabel, and who himself perceived the wondrous change for the better in the conduct and temper of the child he secretly idolized––secretly, for his new countess was a jealous tyrant––could not make too much of the gentle Violet.

 Violet and Lady Christabel were, as we have said, nearly of an age––that is to say, Violet was not quite a year older than her brilliant friend; but any one who did not know their ages would have imagined Violet to have been several years Christabel’s senior.